TheHumbleJester/alliage/README.md

 In the lifecycle of an app, we indentified **3 main steps** that we usually always find:

-- ⚙️ **Installation**: It usually sets up things, copies or created files, install third party dependencies, etc...
+- ⚙️ **Installation**: It usually sets up things, copies or creates files, install third-party dependencies, etc...
-- 🛠**Build**: It can be about trapiling the code or create an executable.
+- 🛠 **Build**: It can be about transpiling the code or creating an executable.
 - 🚀 **Run**: It just runs the app 🙂

 We could indeed imagine even more steps but those are the most common.